Pinterest Hidden Image

 If you would prefer an ad-free, printable version of this pattern, you can purchase it from my Etsy store

-This blanket is also part of a Discount Pattern Bundle!
-Check it out and save yourself 20% here
+This blanket is also part of an eBook Pattern Bundle!
+Check it out here

 EASIER THAN IT LOOKS!

-I hope that you do get around to making this blanket as the final result (I think you’ll agree) is absolutely stunning!
+I hope that you do get around to making this blanket as the final result (hoping you’ll agree) is absolutely stunning!

 CLASSIC & ELEGANT BABY SET